ee538/fall24-project-niveditha-7/REPORT.md

 ### **Item 8.
 Topological Sort**

 #### **Description**
-The `TopologicalSort` function determines a linear ordering of nodes in a Directed Acyclic Graph (DAG) such that for every directed edge \( (u, v) \), node \( u \) appears before \( v \) in the ordering.
-This is particularly useful for tasks like task scheduling or dependency resolution.
+The `Topological Sort` functionality determines the order in which tasks or locations can be processed based on dependencies.
+It is designed to work with a directed acyclic graph (DAG) represented as a set of nodes (locations) and edges (dependencies).

 #### **Implementation**

-1. **Graph Validation**:
+1. **Input Parsing**:
-   - The function first ensures that the input graph is a Directed Acyclic Graph (DAG).
+   - The function reads two input files:
-   - Cycles are detected using a DFS-based approach, as topological sorting is undefined for graphs containing cycles.
+     - A CSV file containing the list of location names.
+     - A CSV file specifying the dependencies between these locations (directed edges).

-2. **In-degree Calculation**:
+2. **Graph Construction**:
+   - Builds a directed graph using an adjacency list representation.
-   - Computes the in-degree (number of incoming edges) for each node.
+   - Creates a map of **in-degrees** to count the number of dependencies for each node:
+     - Initializes in-degrees for all nodes to `0`.
+     - Updates the in-degree count based on dependencies.

+3. **Node Processing**:
-   - Initializes a queue to store nodes with an in-degree of zero (no dependencies).
+   - Uses a queue to process nodes with an in-degree of `0` (no prerequisites).

-3. **Sorting Using DFS Algorithm**:
-   - While the queue is not empty:
+   - For each processed node:
-     - Remove a node from the front of the queue and add it to the result.
+     - Adds the node to the result list.
-     - Reduce the in-degree of all its neighbors by 1.
+     - Decreases the in-degree of its neighbors.
-     - If any neighbor’s in-degree becomes zero, add it to the queue.
+     - If a neighbor's in-degree becomes `0`, it is added to the queue.
-   - Repeat until all nodes are processed.

 4. **Cycle Detection**:
+   - After processing all nodes:
+     - If the result list contains all input nodes, a valid topological order exists.
-   - If nodes remain unprocessed and the queue is empty, the graph contains a cycle, and the sort cannot proceed.
+     - Otherwise, the graph contains a cycle, and the function returns an empty list.

 #### **Example**
 - **Input**: